 Harriot College News

 Retired Lt.
-Gen. Russel L. Honoré, commander of Joint Task Force Katrina and Global Preparedness Authority, will visit East Carolina University at 7 p.m.
+Gen. Russel L. Honoré, commander of Joint Task Force Katrina and Global Preparedness Authority, will visit ECU at 7 p.m.
 Thursday, Feb.
 8, in Wright Auditorium.

 Thomas Harriot College of Arts and Sciences is the largest college at East Carolina University.
-Here's a glance at the growing THCAS community.
+Here is a glance at the growing THCAS community.

 The 2017-2018 THCAS Cornerstone magazine, a signature publication for the alumni and friends of Thomas Harriot College of Arts and Sciences, is now available for downloading.
 Read more about how successful a year 2017 was for the college, faculty, staff, students and alumni.